This RDAP discussion was assembled using 4 RDAP participants from 3 different FEDERAL PRISON camps.

 (You can use the acronym BADLIARS)

-THERE IS A HOST OF OTHER THINGS TO LEARN BUT these are the basics.
+THERE IS A HOST OF OTHER THINGS TO LEARN, BUT these are the basics.

-RDAP has rules that DON'T apply to other units
+RDAP has rules that DON'T apply to other units:

-• Inmates need to be out of their bunks by 7 AM.
+- Inmates need to be out of their bunks by 7 AM.

-• no laying down in the unit during the day,
+- No laying down in the unit during the day.

-• all bunks must be perfectly made,
+- All bunks must be perfectly made.

-• no cups, or books, or anything on any of your lockers, or under your bed
+- No cups, books, or anything on your lockers or under your bed.

-• you cannot have two pillows,
+- You cannot have two pillows.

-• Lights on at all times (except bed time)
+- Lights on at all times (except bedtime).

 Unit purity, that’s basically the nice way of them saying that nobody’s allowed in the unit unless they’re in RDAP.